Ledabell/Principles-of-Programming-Languages/SCHEME_README.md

 # Scheme Project

-This is foo project brief description.
-We can add some interesting stuff to make Foo functions work and test it across different cases.
+This is a description of the Scheme project.
+We can us the given functions to evaluate buckets of colored balls and judge which one has the highest point value.

-* This is the best feature of Foo Project.
+* The main feature is the judge function used to find the best of two buckets.
+* You can also use the other 4 functions to find out more info about each individual bucket.

 ### Quick start
-**Make sure you have Foo OS version >= 800.0 and (Foo Package Manager >= 500BC**
+**Make sure you have the latest version of DrRacket downloaded.

 > Clone/Download the solution then run `funfair_scheme.rkt`